What is my mailing address at NEC?

 What amenities does the building provide?

 The Residence Hall is made up of 7 residential floors with a lounge on each floor.
-Each lounge contains a couch, chairs, coffee table, cable ready television, and a trash/recycling closet.
-The laundry room on the 4th floor is equipped with 8 washers and dryers that charge $3 per load and accepts quarters or Cold Cash.
+Each lounge contains a couch, chairs, coffee table, cable-ready television, and a trash/recycling closet.
+The laundry room on the 4th floor is equipped with 8 washers and dryers that charge $3 per load and accept quarters or Cold Cash.
 Residents must provide their own detergent and dryer sheets.
 There is a kitchen on the 4th floor with a refrigerator, microwave, sink, stove, and vending machines.
-Residents must provide their own kitchen equipment, which must be stored in their own residence rooms, and are responsible for thoroughly cleaning up after themselves.
+Residents must provide their own kitchen equipment, which must be stored in their own residence rooms.
+Residents are responsible for thoroughly cleaning up after themselves.

 Are there practice rooms in the Residence Hall?